-OVERVIEW: John Freidenrich and his wife Jill move their philanthropy through the Freidenrich Family Foundation, which gave away $774,000 in a recent year.
-Steady support goes to the couple's alma mater, Stanford University.
+OVERVIEW: John Freidenrich and his wife Jill do their grantmaking through the Freidenrich Family Foundation, which made $774,000 in grants in a recent year.
+The foundation supports the couple's alma mater, Stanford University.
 Another interest is health, particularly cancer.

 EDUCATION & YOUTH: Freidenrich and Jill both graduated from Stanford University.
-Freidenrich served on the board of trustees of Stanford for a decade, including as chairman.
-They've given to Stanford for years, supporting athletics, undergraduate scholarships, law, and medicine.
+Freidenrich served on Stanford’s board of trustees for a decade, including as chairman.
+They have given to Stanford for years, supporting athletics, undergraduate scholarships, law, and medicine.
 They also support Standford's Cantor Arts Center, home to the Freidenrich Family Gallery.

 Other grantees include Innovate Public Schools; Marwen, which “provides free visual arts courses and college and career preparation programs to Chicago’s under-served youth in grades 6–12”; and The Achieve Foundation, which “raises funds to promote exemplary public education for all students and educators in our community.”

-HEALTH: Some of the couple’s biggest giving at Stanford has involved health.
+HEALTH: Some of the couple’s largest grantmaking at Stanford involves health.
 Last decade, they committed $25 million for the Freidenrich Center for Translational Research, aimed at translating clinical research in cancer and other diseases into patient care.

-Jill is an important force in this area of the couple’s giving.
-Diagnosed with breast cancer in the 1990s, Jill cofounded Bay Area Cancer Connections (formerly Breast Cancer Connections), “a community-based nonprofit providing support and information to people touched by breast and ovarian cancer.”
+Jill is an important force in this area of the couple’s grantmaking.
+Diagnosed with breast cancer in the 1990s, Jill co-founded Bay Area Cancer Connections (formerly Breast Cancer Connections), “a community-based nonprofit providing support and information to people touched by breast and ovarian cancer.”
 The couple supports the organization via their foundation.

 Other grantees include Ravenswood Family Health Center, Stanford Women’s Cancer Program, Canary Foundation, and Cancer Prevention Institute of California.